selfup/selfup.github.io/README.md

 --Current Known Bugs:

-    Safari on iPad Air 2 (This might be an issue with all iOS8 devices)
+    Safari on iPad Air 2 (This might be an issue with all iOS8 devices using Safari)
        - Background Image will not properly display